fregante/ghatemplates/readme.md

 Via [workflow_dispatch](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch) you can automate the release and tag updating of a GitHub Action

 1. Creates the specified tag
-2. Creates the release and changelog with [fregante/release-with-changelog](https://github.com/fregante/release-with-changelog)
+2. Creates the release and changelog with gh-cli
 3. Creates or updates the current major tag (like v1, v2, etc)

 ```sh